FRCP 45 Third-Party Subpoenas: Using or Objecting to Subpoenas to Obtain Testimony and Evidence

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide litigators with a review of key issues parties should consider when they use third-party subpoenas to obtain testimony and evidence under FRCP 45.
+This CLE webinar will provide litigators with a review of critical issues to consider when using third-party subpoenas to obtain testimony and evidence under FRCP 45.
 The panel will also discuss best practices for objecting to, limiting the scope of, and quashing subpoenas.

 - Preparing and serving third-party subpoenas

 - Issuing the subpoena

 - Serving the subpoena